manzoorqirat-boop/TanaBanaApp/README.md

 ## The MasterCrudScreen pattern

-7 of the 10 Phase 1 pages are ~30-60 line files that just configure `MasterCrudScreen` with:
+6 of the 10 Phase 1 pages are ~30-60 line files that just configure `MasterCrudScreen` with:
 - a `FieldConfig[]` describing the form (label, type, options)
 - the matching `api.list*`/`create*`/`update*`/`deactivate*` functions
 - how to render each row's title/subtitle/badge

-(An 8th, Equipment Master, also uses it but adds `readOnly` — see "Audit pass" above.
-Suppliers used to be a 9th but was rebuilt bespoke for its Ledger view, also covered there.)
+(Equipment Master also uses it but adds `readOnly`.
+Suppliers and Job Work used to as well but were both rebuilt bespoke during the audit pass — Suppliers for its Ledger view, Job Work for its entire Activity tab — see "Audit pass" above for both.)

 Raw Materials and Finished Products (Phase 2a) also fit this shape, with an extra field or two.
 Everything from Production onward